-The Sunshine Coast’s first intake of medical students have completed their Bachelor of Medical Science degrees through the University of the Sunshine Coast (USC) and are now progressing to becoming doctors via Griffith University’s Doctor of Medicine.
+The Sunshine Coast’s first intake of medical students have completed their Bachelor of Medical Science degrees through the University of the Sunshine Coast (UniSC) and are now progressing to becoming doctors via Griffith University’s Doctor of Medicine.

-The beauty of this new study pathway is that students accepted into the USC degree have provisional direct entry into the Griffith University program at the Sunshine Coast Health Institute which is co-located in the Sunshine Coast University Hospital.
+The beauty of this new study pathway is that students accepted into the UniSC degree have provisional direct entry into the Griffith University program at the Sunshine Coast Health Institute which is co-located in the Sunshine Coast University Hospital.

 Program Coordinator Professor John Lowe said having the course co-located on the Sunshine Coast with one of the country’s newest hospitals was a significant drawcard for future doctors.